This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 In some cases, a healthy young person might not need any vitamins or supplements if he or she is eating super healthy.
 But almost all could still benefit from a few key vitamins:

-- Ester Vitamin C powder ¼ teaspoon provides 500mg or Garden of Life makes a sublingual Vitamin C which 6 sprays gives 300mg.
+- American Health Ester C Powder ¼ teaspoon provides 500mg or Garden of Life Vitamin C makes a sublingual Vitamin C which 6 sprays gives 300mg.

 Chronic Medical Conditions: Leaky Gut, Candida, Autoimmune diseases (Celiac or B12 deficiency)